hadeirani1/gifTest/README.md

 ./vendor/bin/phpunit

-- there are some fake data to test project, you can insert into database using the command:
+- There are some fake data to test project, you can insert them into database using the command:

 php artisan db:seed

-- for test you can search for keywords: cat, boy.
+- For test you can search for keywords: cat, boy.

 </p>